9aia/thal/pm/ROADMAP.md

 - Add character edit button (if its yours) to contact options
 - Add recently created section in new chat view
 - Add profile photos (generate or upload)
+- Add recent added characters section to the Discover page

 #### Support